 Removes empty messages (aka zero len).

-Seperates a continous stream of data based on length prefixing.
+Separates a continuous stream of data based on length prefixing.
 The length for each package in a stream is based on the first 64 bit decoded as an unsigned big endian value.